mvolkmann/blog/src/swift/SwiftPackageManager.md

 To build a package inside Xcode, select Product ...
 Build or press cmd-b.

-## Unit Tests

-Xcode does not provide a way to run code in a package project, so it is important to include unit tests.
-This enables verifying the functionality of a package before deploying the initial version or changes to it.

-To run all of the tests in a package from the command-line, enter `swift test`.

-To run all of the tests in a package inside Xcode, select Product ...
-Test or press cmd-u.

 ## Documentation

 Package documentation is provided by the README .md file and by